Get the follow-along PBIX example

-To open the JSON file, we recommend using the Visual Studio Code program, that you can download for free.
+To open the JSON file, we recommend using the Visual Studio Code program, which you can download for free.
 With it, you can now manually change any kind of setting.

 Now you can change almost any kind of setting you want.